Metabarcoding: Miscellaneous

 Researchers have already developed specific catalogs for large animal groups, such as bees, birds, mammals or fish.
 Another use is to analyze the complete zoocenosis of a given geographic area, such as the "Polar Life Bar Code" project that aims to collect the genetic traits of all organisms that live in polar regions; both poles of the Earth.
 Related to this form is the coding of all the ichthyofauna of a hydrographic basin, for example the one that began to develop in the Rio São Francisco, in the northeast of Brazil.

 The potential of the use of Barcodes is very wide, since the discovery of numerous cryptic species (it has already yielded numerous positive results), the use in the identification of species at any stage of their life, the secure identification in cases of protected species that are illegally trafficked, etc.

+It has also been used as a non-invasive tool to determine the diet of wildlife species, such as wombats and particularly critically endangered species, such as the northern hairy-nosed wombat (Lasiorhinus krefftii).

 Potentials and shortcomings

 Potentials

 DNA barcoding has been proposed as a way to distinguish species suitable even for non-specialists to use.